MicrosoftDocs/Viva/Viva/glint/copilot/copilot-admin-intro.md

 ---
-title: Introduction and admin setup for Copilot in Viva Glint (preview)
+title: Introduction to Copilot in Viva Glint (preview)
 description: Copilot in Viva Glint enables leaders and HR to understand and act on employee feedback by quickly summarizing large quantities of comments. ms.author: JudithWeiner
 author: JudyWeiner